drhsqlite/fossil-mirror/www/gitusers.md

         ssh my-nas.local 'git init --bare /SHARES/dayjob/repo.git'
         git push --all ssh://my-nas.local//SHARES/dayjob/repo.git

+Realize that this is carefully optimized down to these two long commands.
+In practice, typing these commands by hand, from memory, we’d expect a normal user to need to give four or more commands here instead.
+Packing the “`git init`” call into the “`ssh`” call is something more done in scripts and documentation examples than is done interactively, which then necessitates a third command before the push, “`exit`”.
+There’s also a good chance that you’ll forget the need for the `--bare` option here to avoid a fatal complaint from Git that the laptop can’t push into a non-empty repo.
+If you fall into this trap, among the many that Git lays for newbies, you have to nuke the incorrectly initted repo, search the web and docs to find out about `--bare`, and try again.

-Now we can tell Git that there is a second origin, a “home” repo in addition to the named “work” repo we set up earlier:
+Having navigated that little minefield, we can tell Git that there is a second origin, a “home” repo in addition to the named “work” repo we set up earlier:

         git remote add home ssh://my-nas.local//SHARES/dayjob/repo.git